jonasschneider/cor/README.md

 Synopsis
 =========
-- `make`
+- `$ make`
-- `bin/run` to launch the thing in qemu, you'll be connected to the serial console
+- `$ bin/run` to launch the thing in qemu, you'll be connected to the serial console
-- To start debugging the kernel, `bin/debug` will run qemu and tell you how to attach a `gdb`
+- To start debugging the kernel, `$ bin/debug` will run qemu and tell you how to attach a `gdb`
-- To debug the bootloader, look at how `bin/debug` skips it, and play with `bin/debug_stage1`
+- To debug the bootloader, look at how `bin/debug` skips it, and play with `$ bin/debug_stage1`
+- To run integration/blackbox tests (requires working Golang instellation), do `$ test/run`

 The tools
 =========